The Internet Is Depressing You — Here's What You Can Do About It

 Please excuse us while we throw our smartphones out the window and seek out a friendly face for a chat.
 Just kidding.
 We're self-aware enough to know we can't live without Snapchat.

 When all else fails, Petherick recommends cat videos.
 No, really.
-Just as social media mellows our well-being, it's also a study-confirmed fact, courtesy of Indiana University, that cat GIFs can cheer us up.
+Just as social media mellows our well-being, it's also a study-confirmed fact, courtesy of Indiana Univeristy, that cat GIFs can cheer us up.

 The warning comes from an Italian working paper exploring relationships between our online and offline social network and happiness.
 On the upside, social media can make us happier when it helps spark face-to-face connections and conversations.
 Terrific!
 But this isn't a groundbreaking conclusion.
 Even back in the pen-and-paper days, academics understood that face-to-face is simply the superior way to communicate.